mounikautp/Retail-Rewards-Program/README.md

 # Retail-Rewards-Program
-This is to calculate the rewards based on the spend
+This is to calculate the rewards based on the spend by user